CCurl/MachineForth/README.md

 MF is a Machine-Forth like system based on the MuP21 opcodes, with some liberties taken.

-Obvious differences:
+Some obvious differences between MachineForth and MF:
 - Machine Forth uses 20-bit cells, MF uses 32-bit cells
 - Machine Forth only supports word addressing, MF supports both word and byte addressing
 - Machine Forth packs 4 5-bit instructions into one word, in MF each instruction is 1 byte
-- MF uses unused MuP21 opcpdes 5, 6, 7, 8, 12, and 14.
+- MF uses MuP21 opcodes that are not used: 5, 6, 7, 8, 12, and 14.

-## MF workflow
+## MF Process Flow
-The MF workflow in MF is very simple and minimal:
+The process flow in MF is very simple and minimal.
+H is the "here pointer", and L is the "last pointer".

+Notice that the input source is always compiled.
+In repl(), at the end of each line:
+- If L DID NOT change, it executes what has been compiled, and then resets H to its initial value.
+- If L DID change, that means a new word was created, so it does NOT execute or reset H.

+Here is the relevant code:
 ```
 int parse(const char *cp) {
     in = (char*)cp;